 One look at Adam Altnether’s accelerated career track, and it’s easy to see why he’s been honored by Forbes magazine as part of its 2014 “30 Under 30” list in the Food category.
-As the co-owner and executive chef of Craft Restaurants in St. Louis, he’s come far, fast.
+As the corporate chef and minority partner of Craft Restaurants in St. Louis, he’s come far, fast.

 Adam was first exposed to the art of cooking at the age of 15, watching his father and stepmother preparing family meals at home.
 During his junior year in high school, he signed up for a program that allowed him to spend a month at The Culinary Institute of America, and he fell in love with the college.
 He obsessed about the place all through his senior year, and knew that’s where he had to go.

 It was worth the wait.
 “I think The Culinary Institute of America’s emphasis on work ethic and strong fundamentals definitely helped me excel at every position I’ve ever held,” he says.
 “This award (from Forbes) also solidified in my mind how important the bachelor’s program at the CIA has been for me.”